-We are proud to offer our customers this pure adventure tour: 19 days unseen Thailand & Myanmar (former Burma).
+We are proud to offer our customers this real adventure tour: 20 days of amazing Thailand and unseen Myanmar (former Burma).
 We were the first tour company to organize tours across the Thailand/Myanmar border with motorbikes.
 It was a long and hard process to manage all the paperwork with the Myanmar government.
-We are so happy, that Myanmar is opening up more and more their wonderful and amazing country for visitors.
+We are so happy, that Myanmar is opening up more and more of its wonderful and amazing country for visitors.
 Please be informed, that you need a visa before you can cross the border.
-In Myanmar visa on arrival is still not possible like in Thailand.
+Myanmar visa on arrival is still not possible like in Thailand.
 You should contact the Myanmar embassy or consulate in your home country first.
 For more Visa information, please see below.

-Please be informed that this 19 DAY TOUR does include the arrival and the departure day, it means that we will be actual for 17 days on the road.
-The hotel on the arrival and the departure day is of course include the tour price.
+Please be informed that this 20-DAY TOUR does include the arrival and the departure day, which means that we will be actual for 18 days on the road.
+The hotel on the arrival and departure day, of course, includes the tour price.

 Please be informed, that our tours are fully inclusive.
-So you can completely focus on your holiday, the adventure, the riding and amazing Thailand.
-There are no hidden costs or other surprises – our tour prices are final prices.
+So you can completely focus on your holiday, the adventure, the riding, and the unseen Myanmar.
+There are no hidden costs or other surprises – our tour prices are final.
 All is paid.
 Come ride with us – the real deal!

-CHIANG MAI – MAE SOT – MAWLAMYINE – GOLDEN ROCK – BAGO – YANGON – BAGO – PYAY – BAGAN – MANDALAY – INLE LAKE – MONGPING – KENGTUNG – CHIANG RAI – CHIANG MAI
+CHIANG MAI – PAI – MAE HONG SON – MAE SARIANG – MAE SOT – MAWLAMYINE – GOLDEN ROCK – BAGO – PYAY – BAGAN – MANDALAY – INLE LAKE – NAMSANG – MONGPING – TACHILEK – CHIANG RAI – CHIANG MAI

 Day 1.
 Chiang Mai, Arrival